starship/starship/docs/config/README.md

 ::: warning

-This module is not supported on tcsh.
+This module is not supported on tcsh and nu.

 :::